myplaceonline/myplaceonline/doc/Development.md

 When updating myplaceonline.js, update the version at the top of the file and update the file in both apps and do rebuilds.

+## Rails

+* The basic flow of views is app/views/${CATEGORY}/_form.html.erb includes app/views/shared/_model_form.html.erb passing in obj: @obj as a local.
+  Normally the view would just reference the @obj member variable of the controller directly, but we use the obj:@obj model so that one form can include another form (usually a belongs_to relationship).

 ## Encryption

 Values are encrypted using a symmetric cipher with the user's password.
 When